NOTE: A shorter version of this article originally appeared on my Facebook Group page: “Revive the Art of Personal Note Writing!”

 It is so true that in a very real way, those who have died will live on in the lives of those they touched with their love and kindness.

 When you didn’t know the deceased at all, sometimes your only goal is to let the recipient know that you are sharing their loss and holding them gently in your heart, lifting them up for healing, comfort, and peace.
 When we are in pain, it helps just knowing that someone else understands.
 If you’ve been through a similar loss, you can mention that so they will know you truly empathize.

 I hope these thoughts help the next time you have to write a sympathy note.
 I’d welcome your thoughts on what has been meaningful to you in notes people have sent.
 Just remember it’s always worth the effort, even though it doesn’t always feel like it.

-For more on note writing, be sure to download my free Secret NOTES Formula that will teach you to write heartspoken personal notes that encourage, inspire and comfort.
-Add your email to the box in the right sidebar of this page, confirm your email when it comes to your inbox, and you’ll have your report in minutes.
+For more on note writing, be sure to join our mailing list and receive my free Secret NOTES Formula that will teach you to write heartspoken personal notes that encourage, inspire and comfort.
+Add your email to the opt-in box in the right sidebar of this page (or below), confirm your email when it comes to your inbox, and you’ll have your report in minutes.